CX-0010 Business Partner Number v3.0.0

 This section is non-normative

-It is not only with the founding of various industry networks (such as Catena-X) that the requirements increase to establish data standards for the entire value chain and to promote the industry-wide, international data exchange.
+It is not only with the founding of various industry data spaces (such as Catena-X) that the requirements increase to establish data standards for the entire value chain and to promote the industry-wide, international data exchange.
 For the networking of OEMs, suppliers, customers, and industrial partners, it is essential to define and introduce an industry-wide standard for identifying business partners to map the entire supply chain in a sustainable manner.

 In order to satisfy this requirement, an issuance process is established and structure, lifecycle, types, and relations are defined for a business partner number that has the following targeted qualities:

-- BPN is a globally unique identifier, with which an organization or one of its organization parts have exactly one identifier world-wide, so that no two organizations or organization parts have the same identifier and no two identifiers stand for the same organization or organization part
+- the BPN is a globally unique identifier, with which an organization or one of its organization parts have exactly one identifier world-wide, so that no two organizations or organization parts have the same identifier and no two identifiers stand for the same organization or organization part

-- BPN is a world-wide scalable identifier, that is able to identify all organizations and their organization parts on a global scale
+- the BPN is a world-wide scalable identifier, that is able to identify all organizations and their organization parts on a global scale

-- BPN is a semantically enriched identifier, that includes the type of the business partner it identifies
+- the BPN is a semantically enriched identifier, that includes the type of the business partner it identifies

-- BPN is an interoperable identifier, which is used cross-application and cross-organization in all conceivable business contexts
+- the BPN is an interoperable identifier, which is used cross-application and cross-organization in all conceivable business contexts

-- BPN is a time-dependent identifier, that has a validity for which it identifies an organization or one of its organization parts in the (legally) defined limits of their existence
+- the BPN is a time-dependent identifier, that has a validity for which it identifies an organization or one of its organization parts in the (legally) defined limits of their existence

-- BPN is a stable identifier, which never changes structurally, never ceases to exist and never is reassigned, even if the organization or one of its organization parts ceases to exist
+- the BPN is a stable identifier, which never changes structurally, never ceases to exist and never is reassigned, even if the organization or one of its organization parts ceases to exist

-- BPN is a human-readable identifier, that is comparable to a telephone number or a postal code
+- the BPN is a human-readable identifier, that is comparable to a telephone number or a postal code

-There is a reference implementation for the Business Partner Data Pool BPN Issuing Service (6.3.x) on GitHub.
+There is a reference implementation for the Business Partner Data Pool BPN Issuing Service (7.0.x) on GitHub.
 It is part of a Spring Boot Kotlin open-source software project under the hood of the Eclipse Foundation and follows the Apache 2.0 licenses.

-For the complete and up-to-date BPDM setup refer to the Eclipse Tractus-X BPDM GitHub repository (6.3.x).
+For the complete and up-to-date BPDM setup refer to the Eclipse Tractus-X BPDM GitHub repository (7.0.x).

-For an architecture overview refer to the BPDM ARC42 documentation (6.3.x).
+For an architecture overview refer to the BPDM ARC42 documentation (7.0.x).

 1.3 CONFORMANCE AND PROOF OF CONFORMITY